|

 In this context it would imply that the Rother was tidal to at least Bodiam, and allowed for seagoing vessels with a

-draft of about 2 metres. the Rother at Bodiam is currently at about 5 metres O.D.
+draft of about 2 metres all times of the day. the Rother at Bodiam is currently at about 5 metres O.D.

 The Robertsbridge Furnace at this time was producing iron bar and cannon balls, so these were probably being carried by